opendata-swiss/ogdch-handbook/README.md

 ## Build the German locale

-The German locale is build from `source/locale/de` with the following command:
+The German locale is built from `source/locale/de` with the following command:

 ```
 (p3venv) make -e SPHINXOPTS="-D language='de'" BUILDDIR="build/de" html